 package, from Daniel Adler.

-Can you find what was its date of publication?
+Can you find what its date of publication was?
 Clue: Is in the package description ;).

-After running this, you will receive some messages on screen.
-They will depend on what operative system you are using, the dependences, and if the package was succesfully installed.
+After running this, you will receive some messages on the screen.
+They will depend on what operating system you are using, the dependencies, and if the package was successfully installed.

 Let’s take a deeper look in the output of the